 We have a bunch of amazing coffees and each one tastes a bit different.
 Some folks might be down with a mellow natural from Brazil, while others might thirst for the bright complexity of a washed Ethiopian.
 Coffee is seasonal, so the beans change out from time to time and you may find yourself looking for a new favorite.
-That’s why we put specific info on our bag labels so you always find the best beans for your buds… tastebuds that is.
-Let’s go through the details on the labels and what they mean to make sure you’re picking up what we’re laying down!
+We put specific info on our bag labels so you can always find the best beans for your buds… tastebuds that is.
+Let’s go through the details on the label to make sure you’re picking up what we’re laying down!

 There are two main species of coffee: Arabica and Robusta.
 We stick to the higher quality Arabica beans which are grown equatorially, between the tropics, from around 800 - 2300 meters above sea level (MASL).
 We source from Africa, Latin America, and Oceania, where coffee cherries are hand-picked and processed before they come to us to be roasted to perc-fection!

 NATURAL (dry): The cherries are allowed to dry in the sun with the seeds intact.
 The seeds are then removed from the raison-like husk.
 These coffees are typically more mellow with pronounced fruit notes.

 HYBRIDS (honey, pulped-natural, semi-washed): The cherries are machined to remove the skin and pulp from the seed and then dried in the sun.
 These coffees are typically sweet and juicy with gentle fruit notes, and balanced acidity.

 WASHED (wet): The cherries are machined to remove the skin and pulp from the seed, washed to remove the mucilage, and then dried.
 These coffees typically have structured acidity and pronounced sweetness.